WEREMSOFT/raylib-wiki-fork/raylib-input-system.md

 PLATFORM_WEB
 --------------
-Some of the inputs in this platform are directly using GLFW3 because the library has been partially [ported to emscripten](https://github.com/emscripten-core/emscripten/blob/incoming/src/library_glfw.js).
+Some inputs in this platform are directly using GLFW3 because the library has been partially [ported to emscripten](https://github.com/emscripten-core/emscripten/blob/incoming/src/library_glfw.js).
 Despite that, gamepad and touch inputs are directly managed using emscripten API.

 Input | Library | Details
 :---: | :---: | ---